5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 1. Set up packet decoding:
     - In the *Analyze* menu, select *Decode As...* to open the "Decode As..." dialog.
-    - **Dissect the reference point Nmb9 unicast tunnel.** If a rule does not exist for UDP with a port number matching the UDP tunnel (the port number given for the first tunnel in the response in Step 1a or `5678` for Step 1b), then create a new rule, set the field to `UDP port`, set the port number to the tunnel port and set the Current decoding as `IPv4`.
+    - **Dissect the reference point Nmb9 unicast tunnel.** If a rule does not exist for UDP with a port number matching the UDP tunnel (the `portNumber` given for the first tunnel in the response in Step 1a or `5678` for Step 1b), then create a new rule, set the field to `UDP port`, set the port number to the tunnel port and set the Current decoding as `IPv4`.
     - **Dissect the multicast packets carried inside the reference point Nmb9 unicast tunnel.** If a rule does not exist